spawaskar-cora/cora-docs/docs/forensics-anthro-guide/methods.md

 ## **Samworth R, Gowland R (2007)**
-Estimation of adult skeletal age-at-death: Statistical assumptions and applications. *International Journal of Osteoarchaeology,* 17:174-188.
+Estimation of adult skeletal age-at-death: Statistical assumptions and applications. *International Journal of Osteoarchaeology* 17:174-188.

 * *Purpose:*  Age estimation based on features of the os coxa.
 * *Sample:*  18th-century English and 20th-century Portuguese.